ryanGill8120/nlp-review-sentiment-analysis/README.md

 - Simplifying the LMU such that recurrence exists only in the linear system.

 Inspired by the success of self-attention.
 Self-attention based architectures have come to replace RNN based approaches for problems such as language modelling, machine translation, and a slew of other NLP tasks (Radford et al., 2018; Raffel et al., 2019).
 Three properties that make self-attention desirable over RNNs are:
-1. it is better at handling the challenging problem of long-range dependencies;
+1. it is better at handling the challenging problem of long-range dependencies
 2. it is purely feedforward
 3. when the sequence length is smaller than the dimension of representation